Codecademy/docs/content/javascript/concepts/dates/terms/setMonth/setMonth.md

 ---
 Title: '.setMonth()'
-Description: 'Changes the month and/or day of the month of a date according to local time.'
+Description: 'Changes the month and/or day of the month of a date according to the local time.'
 Subjects:
   - 'Web Development'
 Tags: